MicrosoftDocs/visualstudio-docs.pl-pl/docs/install/using-visual-studio-vm.md

 ---
-title: Za pomocą programu Visual Studio na maszynie wirtualnej platformy Azure
+title: Using Visual Studio on an Azure Virtual Machine
 titleSuffix: ''
-description: Dowiedz się, jak używać programu Visual Studio na maszynie wirtualnej platformy Azure ms.date: 09/24/2019 ms.custom: seodec18 ms.topic: conceptual
+description: Learn how to use Visual Studio on an Azure Virtual Machine ms.date: 09/24/2019 ms.custom: seodec18 ms.topic: conceptual